-R&D has always been a very essential component of our Group's strategy in driving business growth and improving operational efficiency.
-For the financial year ended 31 March 2011, the Group continued its planned development efforts from prior years and incurred approximately RM1.6 million for our flagship products, PAVO and Vesalius.
-The Group will continue to innovate to ensure better offering in our suite of solutions in our products lines.
+Over the years, the Group had always recognized the importance of R&D as an essential component of our Group's strategy in driving business growth and improving operational efficiency.
+For the financial year ended 31 March 2012, the Group continued its planned development efforts from prior years and incurred approximately RM3.0 million for our flagship products, FORNAX (Automated Building Plan checking system) and Vesalius (Hospital Information System).